thephpleague/csv/docs/9.0/reader/index.md

 - If a header record was provided, the number of fields is normalized to the number of fields contained in that record:
   - Extra fields are truncated.
   - Missing fields are added with a `null` value.
+- Field values are formatter if formatters are provided **Since version 9.11**

 ```php
 use League\Csv\Reader;